Civil War for Truth: Academia

 Another recent example is the resignation of the Jewish opinion writer Bari Weiss in 2020 from her position at The New York Times.
 The harassment she had to endure on internal Slack channels for her center-left positions became unbearable.

-Coinbase was one of the first companies that drew a line for activists in 2021 because it started to affect the company in a negative way.
-Employees got the instruction from their CEO Brian Armstrong to keep their activism out of the workplace and do it in their own time.
+Coinbase was one of the first companies that drew a line for activists in 2021 because it started to affect the company negatively.
+Employees got the instruction from their CEO Brian Armstrong to keep their activism out of the workplace and do it in their time.

 The only way this can be stopped is when more companies stand up against activists that threaten their companies.
 You don’t kowtow to the mob.
 The companies that understand this will survive this phase, the others won’t because the majority of people are fed up with woke shit and will stop buying and consuming those politicized products.